 Make sure the camera can withstand the elements

-Determine an analytics camera’s true detection range
+Determine an analytic camera’s true detection range

 Use overlapping camera views to avoid blind spots